Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 - Establish and maintain policies and procedures to ensure compliance with the Data Protection Act, the Common Law Duty of Confidentiality, and any other legislation that is relevant to the processing of personal information

-- Establish mechanisms to ensure that consultants, volunteers and trustees are aware of and understand their responsibilities
+- Establish mechanisms to ensure that consultants, contractors, volunteers and trustees are aware of and understand their responsibilities

 - Recognise the need for an appropriate balance between openness and confidentiality in the management and use of information